ngrrr-htm/my-project-1/README.md

-# my-project-1
+# mario_grid_project
-A simple rule-based agent navigating a grid world environment.
-'a robot vs block code
-the robot only moves to the right and down in order to find the exit'
+An agent inside a mario grid space, getting trained with three algorithms:
+1. SARSA
+2. Expected_SARSA
+3. Q_Learning

+the goal is to find out with training algorithm works best for our grid (which is set in this code, but can be random) the analysis, containing plot images and explainations is included.